-Join The California Endowment President and CEO Dr. Robert Ross in conversation with Stefanie Lyn Kaufman-Mthimkhulu, Founder and Executive Director of Project LETS; Marq Mitchell, CEO and Founder of Chainless Change; and Keris Jän Myrick, Co-Director of S2i to explore the connections between racial equity, disability rights, and mental health.
+Dr. Robert Ross, California Endowment President and CEO, moderated this powerful conversation with Stefanie Lyn Kaufman-Mthimkhulu, Founder and Executive Director of Project LETS; Marq Mitchell, CEO and Founder of Chainless Change; and Keris Jän Myrick, Co-Director of S2i, to explore the connections between racial equity, disability rights, and mental health.

 About the Panelists

 Moderator: Dr. Robert K. Ross, President and CEO of The California Endowment and member of the Presidents’ Council on Disability Inclusion in Philanthropy

 Robert K. Ross has served as President and Chief Executive Officer of The California Endowment since his appointment in July 2000.
 During his tenure, the foundation has focused on the health needs of underserved Californians by championing the cause of health coverage for all children, reducing childhood obesity, strengthening the capacity of community health centers, improving health services for farm worker and ex‐offender populations, and strengthening the pipeline for bringing racial and ethnic diversity to the health professions.

 Prior to his appointment in July 2000, Dr. Ross served as director of the Health and Human Services Agency for the County of San Diego from 1993 to 2000, and Commissioner of Public Health for the City of Philadelphia from 1990 to 1993.
 Dr. Ross has an extensive background in health philanthropy, as a public health executive, and as a clinician.
 Dr. Ross received his undergraduate, Masters in Public Administration and medical degrees from the University of Pennsylvania in Philadelphia.
 Dr. Ross was a Robert Wood Johnson Clinical Scholar from 1988 to 1990, focusing on urban child health issues.